Inferara/inference-language-spec/expressions.md

 }
 ```

-## 8 Function call
+## 8 Function Call

 ### Description

-Function call is an expression that allows you to call a function with the specified arguments.
-The syntax for function call is the function name followed by the arguments enclosed in parentheses.
+A function call is an expression that allows you to call a function with the specified arguments.
+The syntax for a function call is the function name followed by the arguments enclosed in parentheses.

 ### Examples